-Unclogging a kitchen sink is often easier than some people think.
+Unclogging a kitchen sink drain is often easier than some people think.
 If it is an easy case, you can use our suggested methods below to unclog the sink.
 When the problem is so difficult to fix by yourself, make sure to give MidCity Plumbers a call.
 We are available 24/7 for all your plumbing needs.

 Most clogs can be fixed using relatively simple techniques and tools.
 Once you’ve unclogged the sink, it’s time to minimize the chances of the problem recurring.